code-dot-org/code-dot-org/ARCHITECTURE.md

   * When it is fundamentally impossible to implement a specified feature without using another language, e.g. Javabuilder uses Java because our curriculum goal required running Java code, which inherently requires Java.
   * If it is not feasible to implement a feature in Ruby due to lack of libraries, Python may be invoked from ActiveJob ([howto](https://github.com/code-dot-org/code-dot-org/tree/staging/python)).
+  * May use *short* snippets of inline JS/JQuery *without* React on the client side, where pragmatic.
+  * May use bash or nodejs for general tooling when pragmatic (e.g. better nodejs apis than ruby)
+  * Consider Redis instead of MySQL when performance is important and ephemerality is acceptable (e.g. cache values)
+  * This tenet will probably have more exceptions and edge cases than most.
+Its not an exhaustive list, its a "highly preferred list".
+    * Be pragmatic, do a good faith attempt to use preferred languages and frameworks, but solve your problems.
+    * E.g. we also use cloudformation (etc etc) which could be argued to be kind of like a programming language, but is **totally** not a problem.
+      * OTOH, you don't get to "use Haskell because everything else should be considered lame and fundamentally broken".

 </details>